Music of Final Fantasy X: Creation and influence

 Final Fantasy X marks the first time Nobuo Uematsu has had any assistance in composing the score for a Final Fantasy game.
 His fellow composers for X were Masashi Hamauzu and Junya Nakano.
 Uematsu contributed 51 tracks, Hamauzu contributed 20 and Nakano contributed 18 tracks to the game.
 The two new composers were chosen for the soundtrack based on their ability to create music that was different than Uematsu's while still working together.
 Uematsu states that his music has been inspired by the music of popstar idols such as Elton John and Paul McCartney, and that his favorite part about the soundtrack is the good reviews from listeners.
 Nakano set out to create music with a "vibrant and dynamic feel" that tied together his years of experience with game music, while Hamauzu tried to use the soundtrack to bring video game music to "greater heights".

-"To Zanarkand" was originally written by Uematsu before the development of Final Fantasy X, for the recital of a flutist friend named Seo.
+"Zanarkand nite"(lit.
+"At Zanarkand") was originally written by Uematsu before the development of Final Fantasy X, for the recital of a flutist friend named Seo.
 Uematsu eventually decided the track was too gloomy and kept it for a later use.
 When development of X started, he decided to use the track for the game.